koenrane/KR-new-site/content/design.md

 # Archiving and dependencies

-This site is hosted by [Cloudflare](https://www.cloudflare.com/).
-The site is set up to have few external dependencies.
+[Cloudflare](https://www.cloudflare.com/) hosts `TurnTrout.com`.
+Overall, the site has few external dependencies.
 In nearly all cases, I host scripts, stylesheets, and media assets on my CDN.
 If the rest of the Web went down (besides Cloudflare), `turntrout.com` would look nearly the same.[^archive] Furthermore, minimizing embeds (e.g. `<iframe>`s) will minimize the number of invasive tracking cookies.[^video]

 [^video]: To avoid YouTube tracking cookies, I even self-host [AI presidents discuss AI alignment agendas](/alignment-tier-list).

 [^archive]: Examples of content which is not hosted on my website: There are several `<iframe>` embeds (e.g. Google forms and such).
-I also use the privacy-friendlier [`umami.is`](https://umami.is/) analytics service - the script is loaded from their site.
+I also use the privacy-friendlier [`umami.is`](https://umami.is/) analytics service and load the script from their site.

 My CDN brings me comfort - about 3% of my older image links had already died on LessWrong (e.g. `imgur` links expired).
 I think LessWrong now hosts assets on their own CDN.
 However, I do not want my site's content to be tied to their engineering and organizational decisions.
 I want my content to be timeless.